 Be a Voice for Children: ADVOCATE!

-CASA volunteers come from all walks of life, have a range of backgrounds and professions, and are all ages.
+CASA (Court Appointed Special Advocate) volunteers come from all walks of life, have a range of backgrounds and professions, and are all ages.
 No legal or social work background is necessary to volunteer.
 The only requirement is a big heart and the willingness to be a voice for a child.
-Thirty hours of training is provided before the advocate’s work begins, and ongoing staff support and continued trainings occur along the way.
+Thirty-three hours of training is provided before the advocate’s work begins, and ongoing staff support and continued trainings occur along the way.
 Advocates are asked to commit to one year; however, most stay longer, as most of our cases do not close within a year.
 The typical time commitment for volunteering with us is seven to ten hours per month, which includes seeing the child at least once a month.

 To learn more, simply fill out the inquiry form or contact our Advocate Coordinator, D'Aja Joyner at djoyner@casabaltco.org.
 You are welcome to join our next Information Session, but this is not required to begin the process.